abel-keya/Project-Analyze-A-B-Test-Results/README.md

 # Project-Analyze-A-B-Test-Results
-Practical Statistics Learn how to apply inferential statistics and probability to important, real-world scenarios, such as analyzing A/B tests and building supervised learning models.

-# Project-Communicate-Data-Findings
+# Problem statement:
+To help the company understand if they should implement the new page, keep the old page, or perhaps run the experiment longer to make their decision.

  ![pageAB](pageAB.gif)

-# Problem statement:
+# Introduction

-Apply design and data visualization principles to the data analysis process by creating visualizations to tell a story with data.
+This repository contains  project work applying Practical inferential statistics and probability to important, real-world scenarios, in analyzing A/B tests and building supervised learning models.

+A/B tests are very commonly performed by data analysts and data scientists.
+It is important that you get some practice working with the difficulties of these

+For this project, I worked to understand the results of an A/B test run by an e-commerce website.The goal was to help the company understand if they should implement the new page, keep the old page, or perhaps run the experiment longer to make their decision.

 #
 [Dataset](https://github.com/abel-keya/Project-Communicate-Data-Findings/blob/master/house_prices.csv):